Calea Ferată din Moldova: Modernisation of lines

+On 6 November 2022, a direct passenger rail service between Kyiv and Chișinău was re-established after 20 years of having no immediate train route between the capitals of Ukraine and Moldova.

 The first freight train in 25 years travelled on the Basarabeasca-Berezino line from Ukraine in April 2023, the line having been recently renovated by a joint Moldova/Ukrainian team in just over a month.
-This line reopens an historic connection between Ukraine and Romania and bypasses Transnistria.
+This line reopens a historic connection between Ukraine and Romania and bypasses Transnistria.

 An investment of EUR 71 million was agreed in 2023 for the reconstruction of the Balti-Valcinet-Ungheni and Chisinau-Cainari railway sections, part of the funding coming from the European Bank for Reconstruction and Development (EBRD) and the EU, with Moldovan railways putting in EUR 28 million, the aim being to facilitate grain traffic heading to the port of Constanta from Ukraine.

 The EU proposed in 2023 that their Trans-European Transport Network (TEN-T) be extended to Moldova and onwards to Ukraine with a standard gauge (1435mm) rail line, to assist in the integration of Moldova with EU rail networks.
 Starting with the Ungheni, on the border with Romania, to Chisinau, by laying a new line alongside the existing 1520mm track, to avoid disruption to existing traffic.

+On 10 October 2025, the foreign ministers of the Odesa Triangle officially opened a new direct railway connection, dubbed the "friendship train" (Prietenia), from Kyiv via Chișinău to Bucharest (with the bogie exchange taking place at the break of gauge at Ungheni).
+A previous railway between Kyiv and Bucharest via the Vicșani–Vadu Siret route, bypassing Moldova, had been closed for 5 years.
+But after successful trilateral negotiations for resumption in Darabani in August 2025, and a test run finding no technical problems, train passenger services via the new route through Ungheni and Chișinău began in September 2025.